 Antimalarial drugs are used for the treatment and prevention of malaria infection.
 Most antimalarial drugs target the erythrocytic stage of malaria infection, which is the phase of infection that causes symptomatic illness (figure 1).
 The extent of preerythrocytic (hepatic stage) activity for most antimalarial drugs is not well characterized.

 Treatment of the acute blood stage infection is necessary for malaria caused by all malaria species.
-In addition, for infection due to Plasmodium ovale or P. vivax, terminal prophylaxis is required with a drug active against hypnozoites (which can remain dormant in the liver for months -- and occasionally years -- after the initial infection).
-The indications, availability, and relative cost for the drugs discussed in this overview are outlined in the Tables (table 1).
+In addition, for infection due to Plasmodium ovale or P. vivax, terminal prophylaxis is required with a drug active against hypnozoites (which can remain dormant in the liver for months, and occasionally years, after the initial infection).

 Chloroquine — Chloroquine was the first drug produced on a large scale for treatment and prevention of malaria infection.
 Chloroquine has activity against the blood stages of Plasmodium ovale, P. malariae, and susceptible strains of P. vivax and P. falciparum .
 Widespread resistance in most malaria-endemic countries has led to decline in its use for the treatment of P. falciparum, although it remains effective for treatment of P. ovale, P. malariae, and, in most regions, P. vivax.
 (See "Overview of non-falciparum malaria".)